Chapter 3: Principles, Rules, and Procedures for Promotion and the Award of Tenure

-1. Tenure-track appointments provide for a probationary period prior to a decision on tenure.
-Any faculty member becomes ineligible for tenure if he or she has not been promoted to a tenured position, or offered a special extension of probation (see 4 below), by the end of seven years of accumulated full-time academic service at Vanderbilt or at other comparable institutions (see 3 below).
-“Full-time academic service” includes both full-status partial-load appointments and academic leaves (full- or part-time, paid or unpaid) as long as these are of a type to facilitate professional growth and achievement.
-If a faculty member holds a part-time, tenure-track appointment at the request of Vanderbilt, or if such a part-time appointment is necessitated by other nonacademic duties at Vanderbilt or elsewhere, then he or she may accumulate all or part of the seven probationary years in partial increments, on a pro rata basis.
-Whenever part-time employment justifies a pro rata extension of the probationary period, the contract of employment should specify the exact number of years added to it.
+Tenure-track appointments provide for a probationary period prior to a decision on tenure.
+Any faculty member becomes ineligible for tenure if they/she/he has not been promoted to a tenured position, or offered a special extension of probation (see 4 below), by the end of seven years of accumulated full-time academic service at Vanderbilt or at other comparable institutions (see 3 below, however), except for the School of Medicine and the School of Nursing where the probationary period is nine years “Full-time academic service” includes both full-status partial-load appointments and academic leaves (full- or parttime, paid or unpaid) as long as these are of a type to facilitate professional growth and achievement.
+If a faculty member holds a part-time, tenure-track appointment at the request of Vanderbilt, or if such a parttime appointment is necessitated by other nonacademic duties at Vanderbilt or elsewhere, then they may accumulate all or part of the probationary years in partial increments, on a pro rata basis.
+Whenever part-time employment justifies a pro rata extension of the probationary period, the letter of appointment or reappointment contract of employment should specify the exact number of years added to it.
 The probationary period will not be extended in the absence of such a written statement.

-2. Term appointments not on the tenure track do not offer any prospects of eventual tenure.
-Should a faculty member on such an appointment later shift to a tenure-track position, these prior years at Vanderbilt will normally count toward the probationary period of seven years, but only to the extent that the non-tenure-track appointment offered opportunities for professional growth and achievement comparable to those enjoyed by tenure-track appointees.
+Term appointments not on the tenure track do not offer any prospects of eventual tenure.
+Should a faculty member on such an appointment later shift to a tenure-track position, these prior years at Vanderbilt will normally count toward the probationary period, but only to the extent that the non-tenuretrack appointment offered opportunities for professional growth and achievement comparable to those enjoyed by tenure-track appointees.
 In the schools of Medicine and Nursing, individuals in advanced stages of training may be appointed to the faculty at the level of Instructor not on the tenure track, if they are otherwise qualified.
 If such individuals subsequently are appointed to the rank of Assistant Professor on the tenure track upon completion of training, prior years at the level of Instructor (non-tenure-track) will be excluded from the probationary period to the extent that the individuals were trainees and not independent investigators.
-Any prior years exempted from the probationary period must be agreed to by the appropriate Dean at the time of the initial tenure-track appointment.
+Any prior years exempted from the probationary period must be agreed to by the appropriate Dean, or Provost (or Provost’s designee) for the School of Medicine Basic Science departments at the time of the initial tenure-track appointment.

-3. Whenever prior service at other institutions has not provided opportunities for professional growth and achievement comparable to those enjoyed by junior faculty at Vanderbilt (e.g., because of higher teaching loads or less research support), then, at the time of the appointment to a tenure-track position at Vanderbilt, the candidate and the Dean must agree on the number of prior years to count toward tenure.
+Whenever prior service at other institutions has not provided opportunities for professional growth and achievement comparable to those enjoyed by junior faculty at Vanderbilt (e.g., because of higher teaching loads or less research support), then, at the time of the appointment to a tenure-track position at Vanderbilt, the candidate and the Dean, or Provost (or Provost designee) for the School of Medicine Basic Science Departments, must agree on the number of prior years to count toward tenure.
 Regardless of the number of years of comparable full-time service carried over from other institutions, Vanderbilt retains the option of requiring as many as three probationary years at Vanderbilt before a decision on tenure.
-Since the exercise of this option may extend the total probationary period beyond seven years, in all such cases the maximum probationary period at Vanderbilt must be clarified in the initial letter of appointment.
+Since the exercise of this option may extend the total probationary period, in all such cases the maximum probationary period at Vanderbilt must be clarified in the initial letter of appointment.

-The faculty member and his or her department chair (for faculty members in departments) must at the earliest possible moment present to the Dean a request for such an exemption.
+The faculty member and their/her/his department chair (for faculty members in departments) must at the earliest possible moment present to the Dean, or Provost (or Provost designee) for the School of Medicine Basic Science Departments, a request for such an exemption.
 The request should outline the amount of time to be exempted from the tenure track.
 In no case may the total exemptions under this provision exceed two calendar years, and no period exempted shall be less than one semester.
 Faculty members who give birth during the probationary period are entitled to an automatic one-semester extension of the probationary period, up to a maximum of two extensions.
 In order to avail herself of such an extension, a faculty member need only notify her department chair or Dean of her decision, within four months after the birth, on whether she wishes to take the extension.

-Extensions of the probationary period must be approved by the department chair (for faculty members in departments), the Dean, and the Provost or the Vice Chancellor for Health Affairs.
+Extensions of the probationary period must be approved by the department chair (for faculty members in departments), the Dean and the Provost, or in the case of faculty in the School of Medicine Clinical Departments only by the Dean of the School of Medicine.
 No request for an extension can be considered once the tenure evaluation has commenced.
-The Dean will consult with the Provost or the Vice Chancellor for Health Affairs prior to reaching a decision on any request for extension of the probationary period.
-The standards for an extension of the probationary period are to be applied rigorously such that extensions beyond seven years are granted only in exceptional circumstances.
+The Deans of Schools, other than for the School of Medicine Clinical Departments will consult with the Provost prior to reaching a decision on any request for extension of the probationary period.
+The standards for an extension of the probationary period are to be applied rigorously such that extensions beyond seven years, or nine years in the School of Medicine or School of Nursing, are granted only in exceptional circumstances.
 A faculty member who is granted an extension of the probationary period will be judged and evaluated on the same basis and by the same standards as though there had been no extension.